mjordan/islandora_workbench_docs/docs/development_guide.md

             self.assertFalse(res)
 ```

 This is a fairly standard Python unit test - we define a list of valid lat/long pairs and run them through the `workbench_utils.validate_latlong_value()` method expecting it to return `True` for each value, and then we define a list of bad lat/long pairs and run them through the method expecting it to return `False` for each value.
-Since `workbench_utils.validate_latlong_value()` doesn't interact with Islandora, `https://islandora.traefik.me/` doesn't need to be available to run this unit test.

 ### A simple integration test

+The two sample integration tests provided below are copied from `islandora_tests.py`.

-An example of a simple integration test is `TestCreate`, whose code (in `islandora_tests.py`) looks like this (with line numbers added for easy reference):
+The first sample integration test, `TestCreate`, looks like this (with line numbers added for easy reference).
+Configuration and CSV files used by this test are in `tests/assets/create_test`:

 ```python
 1. class TestCreate(unittest.TestCase):